Sahib17/Assignment-4---COMP-360/README.md

 ## Sahibjeet Singh

-Created and implemented Ball and all the functionality of ball.
+Created and implemented the ball and all the functionality of the ball (along with physics).

-Worked with samardeep on teleportation of ball
+Worked with Samardeep on the teleportation of the ball.

+Added ball destroyed counter.

 ## Paramvir Singh Thind

+Worked on ball and maze wall textures.

+Worked with Shefreen to make the maze.

 ## Shreyas Dutt

+Added custom font on the ball-destroyed counter.

+Added "Ball-destroyed" overlay.

+Helped with textures.

 ## Shefreen Kaur

+Worked and created the maze.

+Added tree and applied collision on the tree.

 ## Manpreet Singh